Erhesvara/FastAPI---Playground/README.md

 - [x]
 - [ ] Finish the tutorials
-- [ ] download and setup FAST API & Uvicorn
+- [ ] download and setup fastAPI & Uvicorn
 - [ ] create my first API
 - [ ] practice and Learn the codes
 - [ ] Trial and Error